an0unym0us3/WUniversity/README.md

 # WUniversity
-An program to assist student applying for universities
+A program to assist student applying for universities